CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 1. Click **Next** from the bottom right corner to embark on your Lab journey!

     ![Start Your Azure Journey](../media/num.png)

+   In this hands-on lab, you'll learn to manage Azure subscriptions and control access using Role-Based Access Control (RBAC).
+You'll create management groups, assign both built-in and custom roles, and monitor role assignments through the Activity Log.
+Additionally, you'll implement governance by applying Azure policies and resource tags, ensuring compliance and improving resource management.
+You'll also configure resource locks to protect critical resources from accidental changes or deletions, equipping you with the skills to enhance organizational oversight and resource security in Azure.

 ## Support Contact